 hours of practical classes, workshops or seminars each week

-22–24 hours studying and revising in your own time each week, including guided study, composition, performance rehearsal, online activities, etc.
+22–24 hours studying and revising in your own time each week, including guided study, composition, instrumental tuition, performance rehearsal, online activities, etc.

 Learning and Teaching